astropy/astropy/docs/development/docguide.rst

    ::

-     .. note:: Deprecated in AstroPy 1.2
+     .. note:: Deprecated in Astropy 1.2
-               `ndobj_old` will be removed in AstroPy 2.0, it is replaced by `ndobj_new` because the latter works also with array subclasses.
+               `ndobj_old` will be removed in Astropy 2.0, it is replaced by `ndobj_new` because the latter works also with array subclasses.

 3. **Extended summary**